CoponatRecords/Web3-Portfolio/README.md

 Live demo: http://myweb3portfolio.s3-website-us-east-1.amazonaws.com/

 A modern, animated, and decentralized-themed portfolio project crafted with React, Wagmi, and Web3 protocols.

-Designed for developers, artists, and creators looking to showcase their Web3 identity in an immersive and elegant way.
+Designed to showcase a Web3 skillset in an immersive and elegant way.

 ---